dwyl/hapi-auth-jwt2/README.md

 node -e "console.log(require('crypto').randomBytes(256).toString('base64'));"
 ```
 and copy the resulting base64 key and use it as your JWT secret.
-If you are *curious* how strong that key is watch: https://youtu.be/koJQQWHI-ZA

 ## Want to access the JWT token *after* validation?